debemenitammy/SCA-Cloud-School-Application/README.md

 CONTAINER ID   IMAGE                        COMMAND                  CREATED         STATUS         PORTS                     NAMES b36b8b722916   deborahemeni/sca-cloud-app   "docker-entrypoint.s…"   7 minutes ago   Up 7 minutes   0.0.0.0:49160->8080/tcp   lucid_hertz
 ```
--From the output of this command above, copy the number under the PORTS heading to the right before the forward slash.
+- From the output of this command above, copy the number under the PORTS heading to the right before the forward slash.
 Then call the app using
 ```
 curl -i <the number you copied>